New Zealand Cricket - the BLACKCAPS

 The Blackcaps have the honour – and the pressure – of representing one of the world’s most sport-loving countries.
 But New Zealand’s cricketers seem to manage, proving you can play to win while keeping the nation’s famous sense of perspective on life.
 Success was famously slow in arriving at Test level, but no other nation so applied its strengths to the shorter formats of the game.
 Today, no global XI would leave out New Zealand’s big players, who have the power, skill and presence to turn any match.
-Take a seat with New Zealand Cricket Tickets from Ticketbis.
+Take a seat and buy New Zealand Cricket Tickets here at Ticketbis.

 'World famous in New Zealand' - cricket culture within the global game

 In Eden Park – a one day international and Test venue – New Zealand has one of the finest sports stadiums in the Southern Hemisphere.
-However, it also boasts a number of grounds with a unique atmosphere, such as Dunedin’s University Oval, the beautifully rural feel of Hagley, and Seddon Park in Waikato, once likened to a “Test wicket, set on a village green”.
+However, the country also boasts a number of grounds with unique atmospheres, such as Dunedin’s University Oval, the beautifully rural feel of Hagley, and Seddon Park in Waikato, once likened to a “Test wicket set on a village green”.
 And with a thriving national set-up and grassroots sports clubs, there’s no shortage of support for cricket in New Zealand.

 Another side of New Zealand Cricket

-With Kiwi cricketers having starred against the West Indies and in the uber-rich IPL, New Zealand cricket watchers have plenty to cheer.
+With Kiwi cricketers having starred against the West Indies and in the uber-rich IPL, New Zealand cricket fans have plenty to cheer.
 But it’s the shared sporting culture – and a sense of humour - that makes it all worthwhile.

 Mark Richardson’s disciplined batting masked a gentle sense of self-irony.
 A ponderous outfielder, he would challenge the slowest member of a competing side to a sprint race… and ended with a record even better than his Test average.